COURSE SYLLABUS

 *Weekly assignments on specific dates will be

-from your instructor in class.
+available from your instructor in class.

 PLEASE NOTE

-all assignments before coming to class.
+complete all assignments before coming to class.

-3. Please be on time for class; otherwise, you interrupt the lesson
+3. Please be on time for class; otherwise, you interrupt the

-for others.
-Regular class attendance and participation are essential
+lesson for others.
+Regular class attendance and participation are

-language learning.
+essential for language learning.

-4. Excessive absences (more than 3 class meetings) may be cause for
+4. Excessive absences (more than 3 class meetings) may be cause

-repetition of the course.
+for repetition of the course.

-5. The results of your final exam (%) and attendance (%) will be kept
+5. The results of your final exam (%) and attendance (%) will be

-in a digitized form @STUDENT
+kept in a digitized form @STUDENT GRADES AND

-GRADES AND INFORMATION REPOSITORY.
+INFORMATION REPOSITORY.
 Your PROGRESS REPORT

-be kept in the Soko Gakuen Records Office, and the Office will release
+will be kept in the Soko Gakuen Records Office, and the Office

-it only upon your request.
+will release it only upon your request.

 6. When you obtain a score of 80% or higher on the final exam, you

 move up to a higher level class.
-Soko Gakuen's exit criteria for each
+Soko Gakuen's exit criteria for

-are based on the 1987 ACTFL
+each class/level are based on the 1987 ACTFL Japanese

-Proficiency
+Language Proficiency Guidelines.

 POLICY ON FINAL EXAM